johncoleman83/holberton-mtb/README.md

 ## description

-Demo of how a company could customize mini tweet bot to use for their lobby, an event, a promotion, or other public relations campaign.
+Demo of how a company could customize mini tweet bot to use for their lobby, an event, a promotion, or other public relations campaign.  <strong>Note:</strong>
+This demo is designed to function on an ipad tablet, and therefore does not format properly on all devices.

 ## documentation